TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/Index.rst

 In the previous chapters we already transcribed the Domain of our example extension *SJROffers* to a software based Domain Model.
-This lead to multiple files with class definitions, to be found in the subfolder <link linkend="???">EXT:sjr_offers/Classes/Domain/Model/</link>.
+This lead to multiple files with class definitions, to be found in the extension subfolder :file:`sjr_offers/Classes/Domain/Model/`.
 Furthermore we set up the persistence layer.
-As a result we are alredy able to deposit the data of our Domain in the form of Domain Objects and to retrieve it again.
+As a result we are already able to deposit the data of our Domain in the form of Domain Objects and to retrieve it again.

-In this chapter you'll see how to control the flow inside your extension.
+In this chapter you'll see how to control the flow inside of your extension.
 The bottom line is to evaluate requests of the website user, in order to trigger the appropriate action.
 Regarding our example extension *SJROffers*, it may make sense to show a list of all offers or to give out all relevant information to one offer.
-Further examples of such actions are:
+Further examples of actions are:

 * Deleting a specific offer
-* Deleting all offers of one organizatin linkion
+* Deleting all offers of one organization
 * Displaying a form to change the data of an offer
 * Updating an offer
 * Listing the newest offers

-The code receiving the request and executing the appropriate action is combined in Controllers.
+The code for receiving the request and for executing the appropriate action is combined in Controllers.
 A Controller is a component of the Model-View-Controller architecture, of which the basics are described in chapter 2, section "Model-View-Controller in Extbase".
 The operation of a